CryerWorks/News-Processor/CHUNKING_SOLUTION.md

 ## Problem Statement

+**NOTE: This chunking feature is currently DISABLED as GPT-4.1 has a 1M token context window.**

-When processing 20+ markdown documents (a full month of news), the system was hitting OpenAI's GPT-4.1 context window limit of 128,000 tokens.
+Originally, when processing 20+ markdown documents (a full month of news), the system was hitting OpenAI's GPT-4o context window limit of 128,000 tokens.
 Large merged stories with extensive content were causing errors:

 ```
 ⚠️ Error generating headline: Error code: 400 - {'error': {'message': "This model's maximum context length is 128000 tokens.
 However, your messages resulted in 231315 tokens..."}}